massitommi/GroovyEngine/README.md

 # Game engine stuff
 - Rendering: the renderer is really bare bone, just meshes with albedo textures.
 No lighting, no shadows, no fancy rendering technique.
 - Assets: you can easily import textures and meshes with a drag and drop, they will be converted in a custom binary format and ready to use.
+- Audio: you can play audio clips, thats all.
-- Missing stuff: Audio and Physics
+- Missing stuff: Physics

 # How to build
 The engine is structured to support multiple platforms but currently only Windows is implemented.